exerpteam/draw-sign-pdf/README.md

+# ⚠️ Deprecation Notice ⚠️

+This package is deprecated.
+Please use the new package [vue-pdf-signer](https://github.com/exerpteam/vue-pdf-signer) instead.

 # PDF Signature Drawing Component

 A Vue.js component that allows users to draw signatures on PDF documents.
 This component provides a user-friendly interface for adding signatures to PDF files and saving the modified documents.